tvrzna/emptty/README.md

 `COMMAND` Defines command to start Desktop Environment/Window Manager.
 This value does not need to be defined, if .emptty file is presented as shell script (with shebang at the start and execution permissions).

-`LANG` Defines locale for logged user, has higner priority than LANG from global configuration
+`LANG` Defines locale for logged user, has higher priority than LANG from global configuration

 ### Build dependencies
 - go